gruis/pry-remote-em/README.md

 ## Server Broker

-When more than one server is running on a given host each server and started with :auto it can be time consuming to manually figure out which port each server is running on.
+When more than one server is running on a given host and each server is started with :auto it can be time consuming to manually figure out which port each server is running on.
 The Broker which listens on port 6461 keeps track of which server is running on which port.